withastro/astro/GOVERNANCE.md

 **Who can vote:** All Maintainers (L2 and above).

 1. A vote thread should be created in Discord #maintainers channel (the private channel for all maintainers).
-2. A vote thread can be created by any core maintainer, or the Steward.
+2. A vote thread can be created by any maintainer, core maintainer, or the Steward.
-3. Once a vote thread is created, existing Core Maintainers can discuss the nomination in private.
+3. Once a vote thread is created, existing Maintainers can discuss the nomination in private.
 4. The normal 3 day voting & discussion window begins with the thread creation.
 5. Voting can be done in the thread (visible to other voters) or in a private DM to the project Steward.
 6. Once the vote is complete, the thread is deleted.
 7. The vote must receive an overwhelming majority (70%+) to pass.
-8. **If the vote passes:** the nominee will be made a Core Maintainer and all privileges will be made available to them.
+8. **If the vote passes:** the nominee will be made a Maintainer and all privileges will be made available to them.
 9. **If the vote fails:** the project Steward is responsible for informing the nominee with constructive, actionable feedback.
 (Note: this is not required if the nomination was made in the #core channel, or if the nominee was otherwise not made aware of their nomination).

 #### Draft message to send to accepted maintainer, informing them of the decision: